The good news is that they can usually be managed with over-the-counter treatments and home remedies.

 Tea tree oil is an essential oil that comes from the leaves of the tea tree (Melaleuca alternifolia).
 The oil is used for its ability to kill fungus, bacteria, and viruses.

-Some early research shows that inserting a suppository with tea tree oil into the vagina may help treat vaginal infections.
+Some shows that inserting a suppository with tea tree oil into the vagina may help treat vaginal infections.

 The essential oil is also believed to spare good bacteria that help maintain a healthy balance in the vagina’s flora.
 Care should be taken: if using, dilute the tea tree oil, as it can irritate skin if applied directly, especially to the more sensitive vaginal area.